SirBenedick/historic-portfolio-analyzer/README.md

 - Add: portfolio calculation granularity to speed up calculation
 - Add: Store for symbols to be fetched (in case API limit is reached)(set version of index db to current date)
 - Add: Different Backends to call stock data from different sources
+- Improve: Swtich to typescript
+- Improve: Add testing for components

 #### 1.0.0